 Recruitment for the 2021 4 Year Wellcome PhD Programme is now open: Closing date for applications 15th January 2021

-The Wellcome Trust Integrated molecular, cellular and translational biology programme combines scientific excellence with a commitment to improving the working environment and transition support for trainees.
+The Wellcome Integrated molecular, cellular and translational biology programme combines scientific excellence with a commitment to improving the working environment and transition support for trainees.
 This PhD programme, provided by world-renowned scientists from the School of Life Sciences at the University of Dundee, will train the next generation of scientists at the forefront of international science.
 Students will join our supportive and positive research culture with the opportunity to select research projects centred around four themes:

 - Cellular Regulation